jestjs/jest/docs/MockFunctionAPI.md

 Clears all information stored in the [`mockFn.mock.calls`](#mockfnmockcalls), [`mockFn.mock.instances`](#mockfnmockinstances), [`mockFn.mock.contexts`](#mockfnmockcontexts) and [`mockFn.mock.results`](#mockfnmockresults) arrays.
 Often this is useful when you want to clean up a mocks usage data between two assertions.

-Beware that `mockFn.mockClear()` will replace `mockFn.mock`, not just these three properties!
+Beware that `mockFn.mockClear()` will replace `mockFn.mock`, not just reset the values of its properties!
 You should, therefore, avoid assigning `mockFn.mock` to other variables, temporary or not, to make sure you don't access stale data.

 The [`clearMocks`](configuration#clearmocks-boolean) configuration option is available to clear mocks automatically before each tests.